Lambda123Design/MLFlow-and-BentoML/README.md

 # MLFlow-and-BentoML

+### In above code, we didn't directly go ahead and registered; We are logging the parameters; And then we can register it

+### Here it isn't showing like it is already registered; It is asking us to Register

+### How to know if need to register it; Compare the model run and see with metrics

+### We need to validate the models and then only to register it with help of mlflow UI

 mlflow version 2.5.0

 **MLFlow doesn't have any Tracking URI; Whatever we have in Local that will only come; But we can add, Remote Server Tracking URI**